Get insider access

 Mid-Mid

-These cans have an outstanding mid accuracy.
-The flat and even response ensures that vocals and instruments sound natural and clear in mixes.
+These cans have an outstanding mid-range target compliance.
+The range is very even, ensuring that vocals and instruments sound natural and clear in mixes.
 In songs like Pruitt Igoe by Philip Glass, the cascading strings and piano halfway into the track are smooth and accurate.

 Sound